RunTheAgent

 Most people start with good intentions about keeping software updated.
 Over time, the updates fall behind.
 Weeks become months.
 Security patches are missed.
 New features go unnoticed.
 Eventually, the gap between your version and the current release is so large that updating becomes a risky, multi-hour project.

 Managed hosting solves this by making updates automatic.
-When OpenClaw releases a new version, your instance updates seamlessly.
+When OpenClaw (the project previously called MoltBot and ClawdBot) releases a new version, your instance updates seamlessly on RunTheAgent' secure infrastructure.
 You get new features, performance improvements, and security patches without any action on your part.

 How Automatic Updates Work